INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 1 - Understanding the Basics/7 - Transactions.md

 # Transactions

 Transactions are the actions that change the state of the blockchain.
-They can involve transferring cryptocurrency between accounts or invoking functions on smart contracts.
+They can involve transferring cryptocurrency between accounts or invoking smart contracts.
 Once included in a block and confirmed, transactions become part of the immutable ledger.

 ---